odanny-oc/rotational_broadening_kernel/README.md

 <img width="640" height="480" alt="anti_kernels_git" src="https://github.com/user-attachments/assets/f2fd0601-85ba-4cf6-bfa6-0b3d45de5d04" />

 The results of these models seem to be a breakdown in the Keplerian model of the exoplanet as the change in strength and direction of the rotaional broading breaks the sinusoidal pattern of the planet motion.
-This can be seen by plotting the kernels directly over time;
+This can be seen by adding the bulk velocity to the kernels and plotting them directly over time;

 <img width="640" height="480" alt="direct_kernel_git" src="https://github.com/user-attachments/assets/f46ea61f-be1f-4015-92dd-5203b68d7033" />